sorint-lab-us/docker-images-for-pi/README.md

 using the instructions shown below.
 The parent image is designed to have a very simple provenance to promote confidence.

+The parent image is [available on Docker Hub](https://hub.docker.com/r/wrmay/buster-minbase).
+The image name is `wrmay/buster-minbase`.

 The instructions for creating the parent image are below.
 All steps are executed on a Raspberry Pi with internet access.
 [Debootstrap](https://wiki.debian.org/Debootstrap) is used to download the image artifacts from the official Debian buster stable